quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-autoFocus | bool | Pass-through autoFocus attribute for text inputs formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
+addons | array | Array of addons as props instead of as children.
+Only useful if you're writing a component wrapping Field and want to render your addons as field addons while using the render function form. autoFocus | bool | Pass-through autoFocus attribute for text inputs formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
 Is rendered for non-erroneous fields in place of the error.